Dakota Dome – South Dakota Coyotes

 Being able to come and go as you please is awesome, but being able to watch football indoors is even better.
 The Coyotes also have a great mascot who interacts with fans throughout the game, and the concourse has TVs all around the inside, including by the concessions, so you can still keep an eye on the game while you are moving to and fro.

 While the South Dakota Coyotes may never be thought of as a hotbed for college football, especially given that they are FCS, a visit to the Dakota Dome in Vermillion, South Dakota is a great way to see college football.
-Nestled at the foot of the Black Hills you can take in some great scenery, while also enjoying a game in comfort and style without having to brave the elements – that alone makes this a stadium worth journeying to.
+You can take in some great scenery, while also enjoying a game in comfort and style without having to brave the elements – that alone makes this a stadium worth journeying to.

 National Music Museum